Leadership Transitions Matter

 Do you feel confident in your ability to co-create a team charter for success?

-You will know you are on the right track when your team’s goals are aligned with overall company goals, the way work gets done on your team helps to move the people AND business priorities forward, and your team works proactively for the benefit of all.
+You will know you are on the right track when your team’s goals are aligned with overall company goals, the way work gets done move priorities forward, and your team works proactively for the benefit of all.

 The Bottom Line